shkao/copilote/vocabulaire/README.md

 10. Économie et finance
 """

-Output only the French words, sorted alphabetically within each category.
+Output only the unique French words in singular form, sorted alphabetically within each category.
 ```

 ## 1. Vocabulaire de base